mrdandelion6/Learn-to-Code/vscode/vscode.md

 ## Some Useful Keybinds

+Some of these may be custom set by me, but most are default.

 ### General
 - ctrl + shift + p : command palette
 - ctrl + ` : open terminal